Summer is here in Central Europe!

-Are you ready for another scorching Eastern European Summer?
+Are you ready for another scorching summer in Central Europe?

 Just seeing central Europe in reliable great weather is already a treat, with or without an organised tour.
 There’s nothing like losing yourself in the ancient streets, bustling squares and mighty buildings of any one of the region’s large cities.
 Here are just a few of the great attractions and events going on in our area this season:

 The Astronomical Clock and other sights in the old town square and Prague Castle will be busy during the day, but are much quieter early in the morning or in the cool of the evening.
 In the meantime, one can always stroll along the Vltava River or parts of the Mala Strana.
 Prague folklore days in July, is one of the biggest festivals, though Prague Proms, lasting from mid-June to mid-July also attracts a lot of music lovers.